daranday/udacity-autonomous-driving-simulator/writeup_report.md

 ![alt text][image6]

 For the training process, the data was shuffled to increase the randomness of the process to avoid the weights being skewed beyond repair unintentionally.
-The train/validation split was 20%.
+The train/validation split was 80/20.
 There are in total 66K images for training (including left, center and right).
 The data augmentation doubled that count, so our validation data is copious enough to be representative of the whole dataset.
+I also used a python generator to return training data for each batch and used fit_generator function from Keras.
+From that I was able to go from 9s per epoch to 1s per epoch.
+Quite a significant boost.

 One thing to note is that the absolute values of the training and validation errors don't matter.
 Since if you keep stay in center lane it's easy to train the model to follow that so the error is small, but if the car ended up somewhere else it's hard to correct, and the robustness of the model is actually less than if the training data is more diverse and result in larger overall errors.